Stephaniejorellana/ToDoList/README.md

 # ToDoList
-This is a simple JavaScript To Do List
+This is a simple JavaScript To Do List project.